 Before I tell you about the superiority complex, and why understanding it can help us all develop more compassion, let me tell you the story of John.

 As John began approaching Dominique to maul and eat him, Dominique spurted up, and shouted at John: “STOOOOOP!
 I’m human.
 I’m superior to you.
 You cannot eat me”.
 John perplexedly stared at Dominique, slapped him in the face and proceeded to maul him to death.
-John ate Dominique.
-John lived happily ever after until he died of natural death 30 years later (That’s the average lifespan of bears.
+John ate Dominique and lived happily ever after until he died of natural death 30 years later (That’s the average lifespan of bears.
 Trust me, I Googled it. ;)).

 Straight people want to be superior to gays.
 Men want to be superior to women.
 Whites want to be superior to blacks.
 Catholics want to be superiors to non-believers.
 Humans want to be superior to other animals.

 Before I tell you all how wanting to be superior can hinder someone from feeling compassion, let’s put the idea of superiority into some context.

 Language is like money.
 It’s a communication tool.
-When a person A (let’s call him Joe) gives a person B (let’s call her Jane), a $10 bill, they both enter into an agreement.
+When a person A (let’s call him Joe) gives a person B (let’s call her Jane), a $10 bill, they enter into an agreement.

 I don’t know anything about souls, and I’m not arguing whether they exist or not.
 I know many of us, influenced by religions, believe that having souls somehow makes us superior.
 Again, when religious beliefs are mere beliefs, they are harmless and can be useful.
-However, too often religious believers use religious teachings as a reason to harm others and or to discriminate.
+However, often believers use religious teachings as a reason to harm others and or to discriminate.

 Though many religions have perpetuated that superiority complex, I believe it comes from a much deeper place.
-I believe it comes from a place of distress, discomfort, and fear.
+I believe it comes from a place of distress, discomfort, and even fear.

 The meteor would hit the planet and wipe us all out the same way it did the dinosaurs.
 As with the extinction of the dinosaurs, the universe would go on… without us.
 The universe would more than likely live happily ever after until another planet somewhere could sustain life.
 Then, the whole process would start up all over again.

 Competition is different than this superiority complex.
-The superiority complex deals with inherited abilities.
+The superiority complex deals with inherited traits.
 Competition deals with skills AND inborn talents.
 The picture below illustrates it.

 Competition is great.
 It pushes us all to always strive to be better versions of ourselves.
 Competition drives innovation.
 It is responsible for many of the greatest technological advances of the past few decades.
 Competition is good.
 Needing to feel superior is not.

 That is compassion.
-We are small, and though we might not be able to make a sizeable impact on the universe, we can certainly make a difference in each other lives.
+We are small, and though we might not be able to make a sizeable impact on the universe, we can certainly make a small difference in each other’s lives.
 It starts with having the humility to see other races, genders, species, as equals.
 Compassion starts with understanding and accepting that we’re all just a minuscule part of a much bigger equation that is the universe.